vechiato/vechiato.github.io/content/post/Book Developer Relations Playbook.md

 #### **Chapter 9: Internal Alignment**

 Internal buy-in is key.
-Product, support, sales, and execs all need to understand DevRel’s value—and be part of it.
+Product, support, sales, and execs all need to understand DevRel’s value and be part of it.

 ---